If your cat just urinated outside of the litter box, read on!

 The next preliminary tests include obtaining a urine sample.
 We veterinarians are looking at how concentrated the urine is (normal urine specific gravity or “concentration” in cats is greater than 1.050).
 We also want to evaluate if there is evidence of white blood cells, red blood cells, crystals, or even bacteria on a microscopic examination.
 The most definitive test to diagnose a UTI is with a urine culture; this is when we grow the urine in a microbiology plate to see if certain types of bacteria grow.

 If we do see evidence of an infection, how do we treat UTIs?
 Treatment typically includes using oral antibiotics for at least one week (or potentially an injection of an antibiotic called Convenia™, which can last for one week).
 Follow-up includes rechecking another sterile urine sample 2-3 days after the last dose of antibiotics, to make sure the bacterial infection has resolved (based on another urine culture test).

 It’s important to prevent, recognize, and treat a cat UTI, because if untreated, it can result in a kidney infection; in rare cases, it can result in acute kidney injury.
 Keep in mind that older cats seem to develop UTIs more, especially cats with chronic kidney failure (CRF), diabetes mellitus, or even hyperthyroidism.
-When in doubt, if you notice other signs such as increased thirst, larger clumps of urine in the litter box, lethargy, decreased appetite, weight loss, or muscle wasting, please check with your veterinarian sooner than later!
+When in doubt, if you notice other signs such as increased thirst, absence of larger clumps of urine in the litter box, lethargy, decreased appetite, weight loss, or muscle wasting, please check with your veterinarian sooner than later!